-Module is the callback module (snmpm\user behaviour) which will be called whenever something happens (detected agent, incomming reply or incomming trap/notification).
+Module is the callback module (snmpm\user behaviour) which will be called whenever something happens (detected agent, incoming reply or incoming trap/notification).
 Note that this could have already been done as a consequence of the node config. (see users.conf).